-Most people already know that it’s possible to trademark a logo with the United States Patent and Trademark Office (just as it’s possible to trademark a product name).
+Just as it’s possible to trademark a product name, most people already know that it’s also possible to trademark a logo with the United States Patent and Trademark Office (USPTO).
 But, applying to register a logo as a trademark is quite different than simply registering a name or a slogan.
-In my experience, people who file their own US trademark application tend to make the most (and costliest) mistakes when they attempt to register their logos.
+In my experience, people who file their own trademark application tend to make the most (and costliest) mistakes when they attempt to register their logos.
 Of course, this often leads to the expenditure of additional time and money that would have been completely unnecessary if the application was properly prepared in the first place.
 Although this is certainly not a comprehensive list of all the things you need to know to successfully trademark a logo, here are a few hints that will help you avoid making some common mistakes.

 Final Version of Logo

 The first thing you need is the final version of the logo you want to register.
-It’s extremely important that you don’t apply to trademark a logo that is only in its development stages because if the appearance of the logo significantly changes after your trademark application is filed, the Trademark Office won’t permit you to amend your application to reflect the revised mark.
-This would leave you with little choice but to file a brand new application and to start the US trademark registration process all over again.
+It’s extremely important that you don’t apply to trademark a logo that’s only in its development stages because if the appearance of the logo significantly changes after your trademark application is filed, the USPTO won’t permit you to amend your trademark application to reflect the revised mark.
+This would leave you with little choice but to file a brand new application and to start the trademark registration process all over again.
 So, although you certainly want to apply to register your logo as soon as possible, you should wait until you’re close to 100% sure that the logo you submit to the USPTO is the one that you intend to use in connection with the advertising and sale of your products/services.

 Trademark a Logo – Color vs. Black and White?